Bison eating grass in American Landscape. Yellowstone National Park.

 Yellowstone and More

-When the Yellowstone TV series started in 2018 we were determined to someday explore Wyoming and Montana.
-We have had a few starts and stops in the actual execution of this journey because of Covid and active wildfires.
-They postponed our adventure to Yellowstone each year for the past 4 years.
+When the Yellowstone TV series debuted in 2018, we were determined to explore Wyoming and Montana someday.
+We have had a few starts and stops in the execution of this journey due to COVID and active wildfires.
+They have postponed our Yellowstone adventure each year for the past 4 years.

 Each of those postponements prompted us to look beyond Yellowstone.
-Other national parks and points of interest started to creep in as possible add ons to our itinerary.
-Since we are now traveling after retirement we can spend more time on the trip too.
+Other national parks and points of interest started to creep into our itinerary as possible add-ons.
+Since we are now traveling after retirement, we can spend more time on the trip too.
 We are now not just looking at Yellowstone.
 Our epic journey now starts in South Dakota.
 It then winds across Wyoming and heads north through Montana.
-It finishes in Whitefish Montana with a brief jog into Alberta Canada.
+It finishes in Whitefish, Montana, with a brief jog into Alberta, Canada.

-As planned, this road trip took 17 days and 2,100 miles of spectacular scenery.
-Rather than the Series “Yellowstone” this was now more like the Duttons in “1883” as they fled from Texas, though the Great Plains, to Montana.
+As planned, this road trip took 17 days and covered 2,100 miles, with spectacular scenery.
+Rather than the series “Yellowstone,” this was now more like “the Duttons “ttons in “1883” as they fled from Texas, through the Great Plains, to Montana.

-We saw so much and met so many wonderful people along the way it is impossible to describe it in great detail.
-The greatest take-a-ways from our trip were the reasons each site came to be, the why’s and how’s of the various parks.
+We saw so much and met so many wonderful people along the way that it is impossible to describe it in great detail.
+The greatest takeaways from our trip were the reasons each site is to be shown, the whys, and the hows of the various parks.
 Below are the most incredible highlights of our journey.

 Badlands National Park